Missouri Court Records

 Missouri Marriage Records

 Missouri marriage records provide official details of marital unions recorded and filed in the Show Me State.
-Such records are accessible to eligible persons and maintained by state and local government agencies, such as the Missouri Bureau of Vital Records (Department of Health and Senior Services) or the Recorder of Deeds county office.
+Before the widespread use of civil records, churches often maintained marriage records in Missouri.
+Such records are accessible to eligible persons and maintained by state and local government agencies, such as the Missouri Bureau of Vital Records (Department of Health and Senior Services), the county clerk, or town offices, key authorities responsible for recording marriage events and managing Missouri family court records.

 Missouri marriage records are used for various tasks, ranging from family history research to applying for spousal benefits.
-Depending on when it was created, records may provide details about the spouses, such as their full name, age at the time of marriage, and previous marital states.
-Records may also contain related information about the marriage ceremony, such as the officiant's and witnesses' names.
+Depending on when it was created, marriage information may provide details about the spouses, such as their full name, age at the time of marriage, and previous marital states.
+Marriage information typically includes the place and event details of the marriage.
+Records may also contain related information about the marriage ceremony, such as the officiant’s and witnesses’ names.

-Missouri marriage records consist of various documents, such as the declaration of intent provided by couples during a license application or the files created after the marriage ceremony.
+Missouri marriage records consist of various documents, such as the declaration of intent provided by the couple as part of their intended marriage process during a license application or the files created after the marriage ceremony.
 However, the most common records include the Missouri marriage statement, marriage certificate, and marriage license.
-Each of these serves a different function.
+Each serves a different function.

-A Missouri marriage statement (or a Certified Statements Relating to Marriage) is a state-issued certified document affirming that the named parties are married.
-Certificates contain general information such as the date of the marriage, the county where the marriage occured, and the names of both parties at the time of the marriage.
-Marriage statements are useful for obtaining limited details about a marriage.
+A Missouri marriage statement (or a Certified Statement Relating to Marriage) is a state-issued certified document affirming that the named parties are married.
+A marriage statement contains the following information: the date of the marriage, the county where the marriage occurred, and the names of both parties at the time of the marriage.
+Marriage statements help obtain limited details about a marriage.

 Missouri Marriage Certificate

 A marriage certificate is a more detailed document that provides information on marriages filed in the state.
-Such records are maintained by the Record of Deeds in the county where the marriage license was obtained.
+Marriage certificates may also include images or photographs of the original document.
+The Recorder of Deeds maintains such records in the county where the marriage license was obtained.
+The certificate provides details about the groom and bride, including their personal information and roles in the marriage process.
 Certified copies of a marriage certificate can be used for transactions that call for proof of marriage.

 Missouri Marriage License

 Marriage licenses are official permits issued to couples before they get married.
-It authorizes the named parties to get married.
+They authorize the named parties to marry.
 In Missouri, the Recorder of Deeds issues licenses in each county.
-Once it's issued, a marriage license remains valid for a fixed period, during which the named parties must complete their marriage in an officiated ceremony.
+Once it’s issued, a marriage license remains valid for a fixed period—typically up to one year, depending on the county—during which the named parties must complete their marriage in an officiated ceremony.

 Note: Any marriage conducted in Missouri is considered void without a marriage license.
 Marriages must also be officiated by approved officiants, such as judges or any clergyman in good standing with a synagogue or church.